tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub/README.md

 The following reference architecture shows how to implement a hub-spoke topology in Azure.
 The hub is a virtual network in Azure that acts as a central point of connectivity to an on-premises network.
 The spokes are virtual networks that peer with the hub and can be used to isolate workloads.
 Traffic flows between the on-premises datacenter and the hub through an ExpressRoute or VPN gateway connection.

 AzureFirewallSubnet and GatewaySubnet will not contain any UDR (User Defined Route) or NSG (Network Security Group).
 Management and DMZ will route all outgoing traffic through firewall instance.
+This is designed to quickly deploy hub and spoke architecture in the azure and further security hardening would recommend to add appropriate NSG rules to use this for any production workloads.

+This is designed to quickly deploy hub and spoke architecture in the azure and further security hardening would be recommend to add appropriate NSG rules to use this for any production workloads.

 ![enter image description here](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/images/hub-spoke.png)